lukaspili/Reactive-Billing/README.md

 # Reactive Billing for Android

-Cut the hassle when implementing the In App Billing on Android.
+Cut the hassle when implementing in-app purchases on Android.
 Reactive Billing is a lightweight reactive wrapper around In App Billing API v3 for Android.